LiamGallagher737/smbkup/README.md

 ## Usage

-Servers and backups are defined in a `config.toml` file at the following paths.
+Shares and backups are defined in a `config.toml` file at the following paths.

 - Linux: `~/.config/smbkup/config.toml`
 - MacOS: `~/Library/Application Support/smbkup/config.toml`